 This may require working directly with your employer to document time off due to injury as well as cooperating with a doctor to document time off.

 Working with Habush Habush & Rottier

 Injury cases are very complex.
 For victims and their families, it can be especially startling to deal with the calls and forms from insurance companies.
-These experienced adjusters can make the victim feel pressured and can occasionally provide incorrect information as well as discourage injured persons from hiring an attorney.
-An injured person must use caution in speaking with insurance adjusters and investigators without the advice of an experienced personal injury lawyer.
+Experienced adjusters can pressure victims and provide incorrect information, discouraging them from hiring an attorney.
+Injured persons should be cautious when talking to adjusters and investigators without an experienced personal injury lawyer’s advice.

-Reaching out to a personal injury lawyer early in the process can put you in the best position for a fair and just recovery.
-Medical providers, health insurance companies, automobile insurance adjusters, and insurance agents may all give conflicting and misguided advice on how to deal with your medical bills and other items of damage.
-A skilled personal injury lawyer will assess your situation and put you in the best position to make a full and fair recovery.
+Consulting a personal injury lawyer early on can enhance your chances of a fair and just recovery.
+Various parties, including medical providers, health insurance companies, auto insurance adjusters, and insurance agents, may offer contradictory and misguided regarding your medical bills and damages.
+A proficient personal injury lawyer will evaluate your situation and position you for a complete and equitable recovery.

 When you work with a Habush Habush and Rottier attorney, you get a team of experts who exclusively practice personal injury on behalf of injured parties and their loved ones.
 While most cases can be settled without filing a lawsuit, it is sometimes necessary to file a lawsuit to make a fair recovery.
 To do this, you must have an experienced personal injury attorney at your side.
 Our attorneys fight for what’s right and will take your case to trial if necessary.
 If you have been involved in a personal injury case, reach out to the Habush Habush and Rottier team.
 We can help.
 Contact us today.